stevencch99/JavaScript30/05 - Flex Panel Gallery/README.md

 - CSS flex, transform, transition.
 - JavaScript events and class toggle.

-## 重點整理
+## Key points
-- The propertyName called just "flex" in Safari rather than "flex-grow" in other browsers.
+- The propertyName called just "flex" in Safari rather than "flex-grow" in other browsers, so here using `propertyName.includes('flex')` to get compatibility.
+- Listen to 'transitionend' event to get the property which has changed.

 ```js
 const panels = document.querySelectorAll('.panel');